 What apps are good for small investments?

 Typically, any investment account that allows you to purchase fractional shares will be best if you have only a small amount of money to work with.
-Depending on your preference, that means SoFi Invest, M1 Finance, Robinhood, Public.com, and Stash.
+Depending on your preference, that means SoFi Invest, M1, Robinhood, and Public.com.
 Betterment and Acorns also have fractional investing, but that’s done automatically through pre-built portfolios—not self-directed investing.

 And it goes without saying: Minimal trading fees (or no trading fees whatsoever) matter much more for small-dollar investors.
 Generally speaking, you’ll also want products with no account minimum.